DOFLinx/docs/docs/parameters/11_The_Parameters.md

 button to be blue use BUTTON_CHANGE_COLOUR=BUT_ST,Blue

 While logically not required in DOFLinx.INI, if set in the DOFLinx.INI file buttons must be defined before they can be used.
-So you must set LINK_P1= and LINK_CN= before using the above sample command.
+So, you must set LINK_P1= and LINK_CN= higher in your DOFLinx.INI file before using a command like above.

 ## `BUTTON_LIGHT_ACTION=BBB,AAA,O,N,T,C[,BBB,AAA,O,N,T,C]`